flix/flix/docs/DIDYOUKNOW.md

 - Flix -- by design -- does not support variadic functions.
 We believe such overloading is unprincipled and unnecessary.

-- Flix -- by design -- does not support labelled arguments.
-Records can be used as an alternative and works both for top-level, local, and first-class functions.
+- Flix -- by design -- uses records for labelled arguments.
+Records are part of the type system and works for top-level, local, and first-class functions.

 - Flix has a unique meta-programming facility that allows a higher-order function to inspect the purity of its function argument(s).